googya/pullword/README.md

 ## Development

-when developing Crystal project, you may want some debugger tools like irb in Ruby.
-Luckly, there is one, crystal-icr
+When developing Crystal project, you may want some debugging tools like irb in Ruby.
+Luckly, there is one, [crystal-icr](https://github.com/greyblake/crystal-icr)

 ## Contributing